 Composable entries is a term we use internally to describe pages that includes content composed from smaller chunks of content.
 Our customers call these chunks "blocks", “modules” or “sections”.
-This blog post explains why composable entries is a good approach to self-service page building.
+This blog post outlines three important reasons why composable entries is a good approach to self-service page building.

 Developers, on the other hand, don’t want to give them full control of the layout as, in traditional terms, this would mean either allowing HTML input or installing some kind of WYSIWYG editor.
 Both are options that can go wrong in the view rendering step, as user-added-code might conflict with the application’s code.

 Designers, also, need a consistent experience across all user-created pages so that this provided freedom to the authors doesn’t result in thousands of variations of the same thing.
 I mean just imagine how this setup might evolve if you have an editorial team of 50 authors — each creating a page a day.

 This healthy tension between all three sides brought the creation of this "blocky" singular unit of page configuration which the team creates together and the editor is free to pick from a library, populate it with content, combine it with other blocks and compose their page like that — one block at the time.